 Regional scale Zostera spp. dynamics

 The seasonal pattern of Z. marina observed in this study was consistent with the description of other populations distributed at equivalent latitudes, where temperature and light favour plant development in summer, while metabolism is reduced in winter (Carstensen et al., 2016; Lee et al., 2007).
 The exception was the TH site where the trajectory during the study period was very short, highlighting the low variation in plant morphological traits throughout the year.
 At this site, the permanent subtidal nature of this population, exposed to low currents and no air, is likely to limit the winter decline of the population observed at other sites.

 Unlike intertidal populations from southern Spain, which have been shown to potentially reach their physiological limits during summer (Azcárate-García et al., 2022), no negative effect of high summer water temperatures was observed on the TH population during the study period.
-This suggests that the subtidal location of this population may be advantageous given the predicted warming in the coming years.
+This suggests that the subtidal location of this population may be advantageous compared to intertidal populations in the southernmost range.
 However, the potential for Z. marina to adapt to increasing water temperatures at this particular site remains to be described, particularly in the case of abrupt temperature changes such as during heat waves.
 In addition, such a subtidal strategy may also pose some challenges, particularly in terms of access to light, which may be limited by depth and eutrophication (Krause-Jensen et al., 2021).

 Seagrass meadows have been shown to exhibit diverse strategies across different study sites, reflecting the significant influence of environmental conditions (Azcárate-García et al., 2022; Soissons et al., 2018).
 Opposite strategies were illustrated in our study for two populations of Z. marina, which differed through their investment in shoot density vs leaf size, according to environmental constraints.
 The population in DN, which is exposed to strong tidal currents, invested in shoot production and below-ground biomass, which is particularly suited to resist erosive forces (Peralta et al., 2008).
 This population, with its smaller leaves, seems to correspond to the intertidal strategy of Z. marina (angustifolia) reported by (den Hartog, 1972) and later by Becheler et al. (2010) in Brittany (St Malo), adapted to more stressful environmental conditions.
 In contrast, in AC, a more sheltered area with lower light exposure, an opposite strategy was observed with a more important investment in leaves, which is typical of light-limited meadows (e.g. deep meadows), maximizing their photosynthetic parts (Krause-Jensen et al., 2000; Li et al., 2013).
 Such phenotypic variation has been synthesized by Boyé et al. (2022), who defined two types of trait configuration in Z. marina Brittany populations.
-According to their model, the DN population corresponds to type 1, exposed to stressful intertidal conditions (i.e. with high hydrodynamics), whereas the AC population falls into type 2, with a phenotype mostly constrained by limited light.
-In the absence of significant strong hydrodynamic conditions, the strategy of the GM and TH populations tends to be similar to that of AC, albeit with reduced leaf development due to less restricted access to light.
+According to their model, the DN population corresponds to type 1, exposed to stressful intertidal conditions, whereas the AC population falls into type 2, with a phenotype mostly constrained by limited light.
+In the absence of significant strong hydrodynamic conditions, the strategy of the GM and TH populations tends to be intermediate with no particular investment in shoot density but reduced leaf development due to less restricted access to light compared with AC.
 At this scale, the role of other pressures on population structure not considered in this study, such as pollution (Scarlett et al., 1999, Auby et al., 2011) or physical damage (e.g. boat moorings, Ouisse et al., 2020) could also contribute to explain the ecological strategy.